sjt88/node-battleships/README.md

-# battleships
+# node-battleships

-A simple game of battleships played against a computer in the terminal
+A simple game of battleships written in played against a computer.
+Written in node.js - played in the terminal.

 *****
 ### Install & run